 Sticky peanut butter tofu stir-fry is delicious and easy to make.
 Baked tofu is covered in a tasty Thai-inspired peanut sauce served with broccoli and cashew nuts.

-Folks, todays sticky peanut butter tofu stir-fry recipe is another amazing dish Lady Lynne and I came across whilst on holiday in Hong Kong earlier this year.
+Folks, todays sticky peanut butter tofu stir-fry recipe is another amazing dish my other half and I came across whilst on holiday in Hong Kong earlier this year.

 I’ve never before tasted such a perfectly sweet tasting peanut sauce which was used as a marinade for the tofu.